 - Best Budget Hotel – Backpackers Vacation Inn and Plantation Village – Backpackers Vacation Inn boasts a fabulous location and laidback surfer vibes.
 Accommodation options include a single bed in a dormitory-style room, a private bedroom, and a deluxe private cottage.
 The hostel is within walking distance of famous North Shore locations like Waimea Bay and Sharks Cove.

-- Best Mid-Range Hotel – Courtyard by Marriott Oahu North Shore – This family-friendly hotel is located right next to the Polynesian Cultural Center.
-It’s located in the town of Laie, a sleepy beach town that is known as the home of BYU-Hawaii and the Laie Hawaii LDS Temple.
+- Best Mid-Range Hotel – Courtyard by Marriott Oahu North Shore – This family-friendly hotel is next to the Polynesian Cultural Center.
+It’s located in Laie, a sleepy beach town known as the home of BYU-Hawaii and the Laie Hawaii LDS Temple.
 The hotel features a lovely outdoor pool, restaurant, fitness center, free Wi-Fi, and luggage storage.

-Located on the east coast of the island, Kailua is known for its pristine beaches, surf boutiques, and where the Obamas stay during their annual winter holidays.
-The windward coast is known for having a bit more rain, but showers usually only last for a few minutes before you’re back to sunshine.
+Located on the island’s east coast, Kailua is known for its pristine beaches, surf boutiques, and where the Obamas stay during their annual winter holidays.
+The windward coast is known for having a bit more rain, but showers usually only last a few minutes before you return to sunshine.

-Kailua is just 25 minutes from Downtown Honolulu, 35 minutes from Waikiki, and 45 minutes from the North Shore.
-This allows you to be far enough from the hustle and bustle of the city but still close enough that you can easily access some of Oahu’s top attractions.
+Kailua is 25 minutes from Downtown Honolulu, 35 minutes from Waikiki, and 45 minutes from the North Shore.
+This allows you to be far enough from the hustle and bustle of the city but still close enough to easily access some of Oahu’s top attractions.

 The biggest draws of Kailua are its two white sand beaches: Kailua Beach Park and Lanikai Beach.
 Both offer calm waters and are often visited by Hawaiian Green sea turtles.
 If you’re looking for a hike with an exceptional view, check out the Lanikai Pillboxes hike.

-This trail is easy enough for small children and is best during the early morning hours to view the sunrise.
+This trail is easy enough for small children, and viewing the sunrise during the early morning hours is best.
 If you want to stay in a safe and quiet part of the island, Kailua is the place for you.
-There are no hotels in this town, but it is home to some pretty fabulous vacation rentals.
+This town has no hotels, but it is home to some pretty fabulous vacation rentals.
 The small beach town vibes here are immaculate.